Nutrunity

 Magnesium chloride is the form that the stomach converts magnesium into.

-• Side effects: Magnesium supplements can cause nausea, cramps, and diarrhoea (most laxatives contains magnesium sulphate or oxide, because it floods the colon with water).
+Side effects: Magnesium supplements can cause nausea, cramps, and diarrhoea (most laxatives contain magnesium sulphate or oxide because it floods the colon with water).
 Magnesium supplements often cause softening of stool.
-Overdosing, may increase the symptoms dramatically, including low blow pressure, Muscle weakness and fatigue.
+Overdosing may increase the symptoms dramatically, including low blow pressure, Muscle weakness and fatigue.
 At very high doses it can be fatal.

-Magnesium is so important to our body that research is constantly trying to understand the mineral role in our body and health.
+Magnesium is so important to our body that research is constantly trying to understand the mineral's role in our body and health.

 Magnesium and Detoxification

 Our detoxification processes require energy supplied by the adenosine triphosphate (ATP) molecule.
 So without enough magnesium, toxicity can build up in our cells and damage their functions further still = poisoning.
-As we are essentially made of approximately 100 trillion cells, if our cells are lacking energy and underperforming, then so are we.
+We are essentially made of approximately 100 trillion cells.
+If our cells are lacking energy and underperforming, then so are we.

 In addition, the importance of magnesium to cellular integrity and function described above shows just how crucial magnesium is to general tissue health in the body, including the tissue lining the bowel.